Copyright and Technology

 Jupitermedia Corp. acquired DRM Watch in October 2003 and published it through January 2009, a run of over 5 years.
 Copyright and Technology is a successor to DRM Watch that covers a broader range of subject matter.

-I get material from many sources, including direct contact with technology vendors, content providers, standards committees, policy officials, attorneys, and various other industry players.
+I get material from many sources, including direct contact with technology vendors, content providers, standards committees, policy officials, attorneys, and various other industry players, as well as court decisions, hearings transcripts, and so on.
 I publish stories on developments that I feel are of interest to a broad cross-section of people in the content, technology, and legal fields, developments that represent the forward motion of the industry.
-Ireport on things that actually happened, not (in most cases) on pre-announcements, promises, or opinions, and I maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
+I report on things that actually happened, not (in most cases) on pre-announcements, promises, or opinions, and I try to maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
 Through our analysis, I hope to filter out hype and draw attention to the trends that I feel will lead to the future.

 As Lawrence Lessig says in his book Code and Other Laws of Cyberspace, technology is one of four empirical forces that determine how people and businesses conduct themselves, others being laws, markets, and societal norms.
 We can argue about how those four forces do or should balance each other out, but my belief is that when it comes to digital content, markets and technology are ultimately the most powerful forces.
-Many attempts to manipulate the other two (laws and norms) to control them are doomed to failure, especially when they are driven by people who fundamentally do not understand or appreciate technology and how it interacts with legal and market forces.
+Attempts to manipulate the other two (laws and norms) to control them are often ineffectual, especially when they are driven by people who fundamentally do not understand or appreciate technology and how it interacts with legal and market forces.

 I am fascinated by digital content rights as a field because of its multidisciplinary character, taking in law and business models as well as technology.
 My personal interest also stems from the fact that I was fed, clothed, and housed because my father was able to make a living as a working musician.
 This is a highly complex, often misunderstood field, and the more everyone understands it, the better off we will all be in the end.
 I hope that reading this site helps increase your fascination too.